ajunior/RaspiKey/README.md

 *   Support for multiple Bluetooth keyboards connected in parallel.

 ---
-RaspiKey is free and open-source software.
-If you found this software useful and you use it on a daily basis, please consider donating so that I can keep adding new features:
+RaspiKey is a free and open-source software effort.
+If you like it and found it useful, please consider donating

 [![donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TBM5P9X6GZRCL)